 On average, between two and four hours.
 We typically spend another one to three hours typing each report off site.

-For the Fall of 2013, we’ve been booked out two to four business days.
+For the spring of 2014, we’ve been booked out three to five business days.
 For the fastest scheduling, please call our main office number.

 - For a buyer’s inspection, we inspect the major items that most buyers want to know about.
 For a full list, please visit our Buyers Inspections page.
 Any halfway reputable home inspection company will cover all of these items; it’s a pretty standard list.
 What sets us apart is our knowledge, experience, attention to detail, inspection report, and passion for our work.